krishanuchhabra/Sniffer/README.md

-# Sniffer
+# Packet Sniffer
-Sniffer in python using rawsockets
+Sniffer in python using raw sockets